-The Net Pension Liability ("NPL") or Net Pension Asset ("NPA") is the difference between the Total Pension Liability ("TPL") and the plan's Fiduciary Net Position ("FNP").
+The Net Pension Liability ("NPL") is the difference between the Total Pension Liability ("TPL") and the plan's Fiduciary Net Position ("FNP").
 The TPL is the present value of pension benefits that are allocated to current members due to past service by entry age normal actuarial cost method.
 The TPL includes benefits related to projected salary and service, and automatic cost of living adjustments ("COLAs").
 In addition, ad hoc COLAs are also included in the TPL to the extent they are substantively automatic.
 The FNP is determined on the same basis used by the pension plans.
-The City's TPL, NPL and certain sensitivity information are based on an actuarial valuation performed as of July 1, 2022 and 2021.
-The total pension liability was rolled forward from the valuation date to the measurement dates of June 30, 2023 and 2022 using generally accepted actuarial principles.
-A schedule of Net Pension Liability, in addition to the information above, includes multi-year trend information (beginning with FY2015) and is presented in the Required Supplementary Information section.
+The City's TPL, NPL and certain sensitivity information are based on an actuarial valuation performed as of July 1, 2023 and 2022.
+The total pension liability was rolled forward from the valuation date to the measurement dates of June 30, 2024 and 2023, using generally accepted actuarial principles.
+A schedule of Net Pension Liability, in addition to the information above, includes multi-year trend information (beginning with FY2015) and is presented in the Required Supplementary Information section of this ACFR.